 I was mortified.
 Not only was one of my worst business fears coming true—I was failing to make a client happy—but I was failing to make a referral client happy.
 The person who introduced me to Jane was someone I deeply respected, so I buckled down with renewed commitment to get the third article right no matter what.

 I failed.
 She hated it.
-By this time, she wasn’t even polite about it anymore.
+But this time, she wasn’t even polite about it anymore.

 This is what I want you to pay attention to here: Neither of us was at fault.